ktechboston/airflow-core/airflow-local-executor/README.md

 DAGS_FOLDER=./example-dags/ docker-compose up -d
 ```

+You can supply a dags folder of your choosing.

 Additional Configuration
 ---

-Any configuration parameter can be applied to your instance of Airflow simply by adding an extra line to [.env]().
-Refer
+Any configuration parameter can be applied to your instance of Airflow simply by adding an extra line to [.env](.env).
-to Airflow documentation for information about Airflow configuration parameters.
+Refer to Airflow documentation for information about Airflow configuration parameters.